Smallworld Cable: Broadband

-Smallworld provided three tiers of service (as of December 2013) of 25Mbit/s, 50Mbit/s and 100Mbit/s download speeds.
+Smallworld provided three tiers of service (as of December 2013) of 25 Mbit/s, 50 Mbit/s and 100 Mbit/s download speeds.
 These speeds were only available to customers within their cable network footprint and ADSL broadband services were available for customers who wanted service outside their cable network.
 Wireless home network kits were available to customers for an additional fee.
 Standard installation tended to be free of charge when broadband was taken as part of a bundle with other products.
 Smallworld advertised their broadband as a fibre-optic network, but they utilised a hybrid fibre-coaxial network to distribute service to customers, similar to the topology of Virgin Media.

-Smallworld ran a "speedometer" on its website that gave a "live" view of the average network speed on the cable network they provided but not the internet speed.
-As of 21 December 2009 this speed stood at 24.4Mbit/s (out of 25Mbit/s).
+Smallworld ran a "speedometer" on its website that gave a live view of the average network speed on the cable network they provided but not the internet speed.
+As of 21 December 2009 this speed stood at 24.4 Mbit/s (out of 25 Mbit/s).
 The speed test was removed by March 2010, though they gave a server for speed testing on speedtest.net.

-The upload speeds were 200kbit/s for the 2Mbit/s download service, 350kbit/s for 10Mbit/s, 512kbit/s for 25Mbit/s, and 1.5Mbit/s for 50Mbit/s.
+The upload speeds were 200 kbit/s for the 2 Mbit/s download service, 350 kbit/s for 10 Mbit/s, 512 kbit/s for 25 Mbit/s, and 1.5 Mbit/s for 50 Mbit/s.